6 surprising reasons to take care of your gums

 "The plaque accumulates, and this triggers an inflammatory response, first in your mouth and then elsewhere in your body," Miodownik explains.

-Heart attack: People with gum disease may have a higher risk for heart attack.
-In a February 2016 study of 1,610 people published in Circulation, those with a history of gum disease were 28 percent more likely to have a heart attack.
+People with gum disease may have a higher risk for heart attack.
 Precisely how gum disease affects the heart isn’t known yet, but several theories exist.

 One theory is the main bacteria found in diseased gums—Porphyromonas gingivalis—may enter your bloodstream through your gums.
-This bacterium has actually been found in the kind of plaque that clogs heart arteries, further adding credence to this theory, Miodownik says.
+This bacterium has been found in the kind of plaque that clogs heart arteries, further adding credence to this theory, Miodownik says.
 In addition, inflammation of the endothelial cells—the lining of the blood vessels—is also believed to play a role in causing heart disease.
 “The bacteria may induce the body’s inflammatory response,” he adds.

-Diabetes: This relationship is more of a two-way street, says Miodownik.
+This relationship is more of a two-way street, says Miodownik.
 Essentially, people with diabetes are more likely to develop gum disease, especially if their condition isn’t under control.
 People with diabetes are at higher risk for infections.
 When the condition is left unchecked, blood sugar levels in saliva help bacteria grow.
 Meanwhile, severe gum disease can cause blood sugar levels to rise, increasing the risk for complications associated with diabetes.

-It’s unclear how gum disease could affect cancer risk.
+It’s unclear how gum disease could affect risk.
 Some theories suggest that diet may play a role.
 People with poor oral health and tooth loss are less likely to eat diets rich in crunchy fruits and vegetables—which are known to help protect against cancers.
 It’s possible that systemic inflammation is also involved, Miodownik points out.

-Preterm delivery: Hormonal changes during pregnancy can increase the risk for gum disease.
+Hormonal changes during pregnancy can increase the risk for gum disease.
 Meanwhile, pregnant people who develop gum disease may be more likely to deliver prematurely or have a baby that’s smaller than average.

 Researchers are still investigating how poor oral health affects pregnancy, but all infections pose health risks to a fetus.
 Miodownik points out that pregnant people and those who are trying to conceive should be mindful about proper oral hygiene and visit their dentist regularly for routine checkups and cleanings.